Energy

 Washington, D.C. – Rep. Adrian Smith (R-NE), a co-chair of the Congressional Biofuels Caucus, released the following statement after the Environmental Protection Agency (EPA) announced an emergency waiver to allow E-15 sales this summer:

 Over the past two years, consumers everywhere have felt the consequences of stifled energy production and dependence on foreign energy sources.
 From day one of the Biden administration, the president’s misguided energy policies have caused skyrocketing energy prices.
 As fuel prices shot up more than 60 percent, families struggled to pay for essentials like gas and groceries.
+Sadly, this forced many to resort to increasing their levels of household debt or burning through their family savings.

 Washington, D.C. – Today, Reps.
 Adrian Smith (R-NE) and Angie Craig (D-MN) were joined by Rep. Dusty Johnson (R-SD) – three of the four co-chairs of the Congressional Biofuels Caucus – to reintroduce the Consumer and Fuel Retailer Choice Act.

 Nearly two weeks prior to the first day of winter, we have already seen snow, ice, and freezing conditions across the Third District.
+While precipitation is needed to relieve Nebraska’s fourth driest year on record, and the snowfall may have many dreaming of a white Christmas, colder than average temperatures are expected to accompany already historically high energy costs this winter.